-ACTIVITIES PHASE SIZE AND SCALE OF DISTURBANCE MITIGATION MEASURES COMPLIANCE WITH STANDARDS TIME F IMPLE Invasive Prospecting (Phase 3 & 5): Operational Phase Operational Phase N/A Management of safety and security risk posed by prospecting activities to residents: Employees to be appointed must be vetted prior to inception of contract.
-No employees may be allowed to reside within the prospecting area.
-Prospecting employees must be educated to report suspicious looking person/s and/or matters to site management.
-Direct communication between the prospector and the landowner must be maintained for the duration of the site establishment-, operational, and decommissioning phases.
-The prospecting contractor may not enter negotiations with farm employees.
-Prospecting may only take place during normal business hours and unless otherwise authorised by the landowner.
-No alcohol of prohibited drugs may be allowed on site.
-Attendance registers must be preregistered with the landowner/security.
-All prospecting activities must be in accordance with the: > MPRDA, 2002; > NEMA, 1998 Throughout phase. the operational
+ACTIVITIES PHASE SIZE AND SCALE OF DISTURBANCE MITIGATION MEASURES COMPLIANCE WITH STANDARDS TIME PERIOD FOR IMPLEMENTATION Invasive Prospecting (Phase 3 & 5): Poperational Phase Operational Phase N/A Management of safety and security risk posed by prospecting activities to residents: > Employees to be appointed must be vetted prior to inception of contract. > No employees may be allowed to reside within the prospecting area. > Prospecting employees must be educated to report suspicious looking person/s and/or matters to site management. > Direct communication between the prospector and the landowner must be maintained for the duration of the site establishment-, operational, and decommissioning phases. > The prospecting contractor may not enter negotiations with farm employees. > Prospecting may only take place during normal business hours and unless otherwise authorised by the landowner. > No alcohol of prohibited drugs may be allowed on site. > Attendance registers must be maintained, and all prospecting vehicles/machinery must be preregistered with the landowner/security.
+All prospecting activities must be in accordance with the: MPRDA, 2002; NEMA, 1998 Throughout the operational phase.

-ACTIVITIES PHASE SIZE AND SCALE OF DISTURBANCE MITIGATION MEASURES COMPLIANCE WITH STANDARDS TIME PERIOD FOR IMPLEMENTATION No firearms will be allowed on site.
-Invasive Prospecting (Phase 3 & 5): > Operational Phase Operational Phase Drilling: 400 m2 per borehole site Fire Risk Management: No open fires are permitted on any of the sampling sites.
+ACTIVITIES PHASE SIZE AND SCALE OF DISTURBANCE MITIGATION MEASURES COMPLIANCE WITH STANDARDS TIME PERIOD FOR IMPLEMENTATION ➤ No firearms will be allowed on site.
+Invasive Prospecting (Phase 3 & 5): Poperational Phase Operational Phase Drilling: 400 m2 per borehole site Fire Risk Management: No open fires are permitted on any of the sampling sites.
 Contained fires for heating and cooking (i.e. in a fire drum) but be restricted to designated areas at the site camp, Employees must be prevented from setting fires randomly outside designated areas.
 No fuel or chemicals may be stored under trees.
 Gas may not be stored in the same storage area as liquid fuel.
-Smoking may only occur at designated areas (>3 m from fuel or chemical storage areas) equipped with sand buckets for the disposal of cigarette buds.
+Smoking may only occur at designated areas (&gt;3 m from fuel or chemical storage areas) equipped with sand buckets for the disposal of cigarette buds.
 Ensure Work Site and the contractor's camp is equipped with adequate firefighting equipment.
 This includes at least rubber beaters when working in veld areas, and at least one fire extinguisher of the appropriate type irrespective of the site.
-All prospecting activities must be in accordance with the: > MPRDA, 2002; > NEMA, 1998 Throughout the operational phase.
+All prospecting activities must be in accordance with the: MPRDA, 2002; NEMA, 1998 Throughout the operational phase.